Get

 Juglone

-Juglone is a compound present in considerable amounts in all green and growing parts of the trees and unripe hulls of the nuts, such as black walnuts and pecans, while levels in kernels are generally very low or absent.
+Juglone is a compound present in considerable amounts in all green and growing parts of the trees and unripe hulls of the nuts, such as black walnuts and pecans, while the levels in the kernels are generally very low or absent.
 Unlike pecan nuts, the black walnut is considered toxic to dogs.
 However, the mechanism of action by which black walnut wood or nuts affect dogs is not known.

 Safe Human Food Options to Feed Your Dog